2009 Ride: No. 44 Richard Petty Motorsports Dodge

-High Point: Coming into the 2009 season, A.J.
-Allmendinger had a commitment from Richard Petty Motorsports to run approximately six to eight races in the No. 44 Dodge due to financial limitations.
+High Point: Coming into the 2009 season, AJ Allmendinger had a commitment from Richard Petty Motorsports to run approximately 6-8 races in the No. 44 Dodge due to financial limitations.
 To make matters worse, the team was not even locked into the field for the first five events.
 Given those circumstances, clearly the high point of the season is that the California native got to run all 36 events, and his performance certainly helped his cause.
-Allmendinger started out the year with a bang as he qualified for his first ever Daytona 500 (After 2 DNQs with Team Red Bull) and finished in a career best third place position.
+Allmendinger started out the year with a bang as he qualified for his first ever Daytona 500 (after two DNQs with Team Red Bull) and finished in a career best third-place position.
 Slowly, but surely, the former open-wheeler’s schedule attracted enough sponsorship to expand full-time after that.
 When the series left Martinsville in the spring, Allendinger was a surprising 15th in points after qualifying for every event, which attracted more sponsorship and extended the team’s schedule well into the summer months.
 The trend continued all the way to Homestead and when all was said and done, the 27-year-old had completed his best season to date and received a contract extension from RPM.
 Not bad, considering some expected Allmendinger to be in the unemployment line by April.

 Low Point: It’s hard to find a low point in a season for perhaps the most over-achieving team on the circuit.
 However, one could look to the October Fontana race where not only did Allmendinger record his first and only DNF of 2009, but his comments afterwards indicated his dejection about the changes that were happening within his organization.
 After getting caught up in a multi-car incident going into turn one that wiped out all four RPM Dodges, Allmendinger apologized profusely to his engine department for not being able to do a better job for them – the very engine department that recently found out that they would be losing their jobs at the end of the season when the team planned a switch to Fords.
 One cannot blame Allmendinger for feeling saddened by the fact that the same people who were instrumental in reviving his career were going to be given pink slips in the upcoming months.

-Team Ranking: While Kasey Kahne was in a league of his own in 2009, Allmendinger easily beat out his more experienced veteran teammates of Elliott Sadler and Reed Sorenson to take the No. 2 spot at RPM.
+Team Ranking: While Kasey Kahne was in a league of his own in 2009, Allmendinger easily beat out his more experienced veteran teammates Elliott Sadler and Reed Sorenson to take the No. 2 spot at RPM.
 The No. 44 team recorded one more top 10 than Sadler and finished two positions higher in the final points standings.
-The team easily beat out Sorenson who only had one top 10 finish and could only muster a 29th place finishing position in the points.
+The team easily beat out Sorenson who only had one top-10 finish and could only muster a 29th-place finishing position in the points.

 I do not think this team is ready to make the Chase just yet, but don’t be surprised if they are a “bubble team” within reach of the top 12 by the end of the summer.